KQED-FM

+KQED-FM (88.5 MHz) is a noncommercial educational radio station licensed to San Francisco, California, United States, that is the primary National Public Radio (NPR) member station for the San Francisco Bay Area.
+It is simulcast on KQEI-FM (89.3 FM), licensed to North Highlands, California, United States, and serving the Sacramento metropolitan area.
+Owned by KQED Inc. alongside KQED (channel 9), the station's studios are located on Mariposa Street in San Francisco's Mission District.
+KQED-FM's transmitter is sited along Radio Road, atop San Bruno Mountain, in Brisbane; KQEI-FM's transmitter is located on Sorento Road in Elverta.

+KQED-FM is one of the most-listened-to public radio stations in the United States, and often ranks first in the Nielsen ratings for the San Francisco radio market.
+KQED's local programming includes Forum with Mina Kim and Alexis Madrigal, The California Report and Tech Nation.
+In addition to standard analog transmission, KQED-FM is carried on Comcast digital cable channel 960, broadcasts in HD Radio, and is available online, including via iHeartRadio, TuneIn, and Apple Music.

 History

 Prior KXKX-FM 97.3 MHz (1952–1956) is unrelated.

 KXKX

 The San Francisco Theological Seminary, a Presbyterian group, began broadcasting with station KXKX in April 1963.
 The new 110,000-watt station signed on two years after the seminary received a construction permit from the FCC in August 1961.
 In addition to Christian radio programming, the station's subcarrier broadcast theology courses to receivers at 44 Bay Area churches.

 When agencies of the Presbyterian Church (USA) could no longer support the station, KXKX signed off at midnight on the evening of June 29, 1967.

 KQED-FM

 In July 1968, the San Francisco Theological Seminary filed to sell KXKX to the Bay Area Educational Television Association, owner of public television station KQED (channel 9).
 The station returned to the air as KQED-FM in mid-1969, originally using the studios at 286 Divisadero Street inherited from the seminary.
 The founding manager was Bernard Mayes, who later went on to be executive vice president of KQED television and also co-founder and chairman of NPR.

 The first programming of KQED-FM included news, 'street radio' broadcast live from local street corners, drama and music.
 In its third year on the air, KQED-FM became one of the first 80 network affiliates of National Public Radio, one of five in California.
 It aired the first edition of All Things Considered.
 Later, due to reduced funding, Mayes opened the air to 'Tribal Radio' - productions by local non-profit groups, some in their own languages.